thewilliamdrew/pfc-toolkit/README.md

 The project was supervised by Dr. Michael D. Fox, MD, PhD first at the Berenson-Allen Center for Noninvasive Brain Stimulation at Beth Israel Deaconess Medical Center and later at the Center for Brain Circuit Therapeutics at Brigham and Women's Hospital.

+The Precomputed Functional Connectome Toolkit is for research only; please do not use results from PFC Toolkit for clinical decisions.

 ## Installation
 ### Dependencies
 pfc-toolkit requires: